Control-Oriented Deep Space Communications For Unmanned Space Exploration: Conclusions

 \section{Conclusions}

-In this paper, we have investigated the potential of the ``mother-daughter structure" in unmanned space exploration.
-To improve the control performance of this ``mother-daughter structure”, we have proposed a spacecraft-probe downlink optimization scheme, which takes the sum LQR cost of $\mathbf{SC}^3$ loops as the objective.
-To tackle the formed nonlinear mixed-integer problem, we have analyzed the monotonicity and convexity of the achievable rate expression in the FBL regime and the rate-cost function.
-Based on their optimization-friendly properties, we have derived the optimal block length and transformed the power allocation problem into a convex problem.
-Moreover, we have derived the approximate closed-form solutions of the transmit power for the proposed scheme, the max-sum rate scheme, and the max-min rate scheme.
-Based on these closed-form solutions, we have revealed the equivalence between the proposed scheme and the max-min rate scheme for time-insensitive control tasks.
-We hope this work can attract more attention to the working regime of the $\mathbf{SC}^3$ loop, which could activate the ``mother-daughter structure" for future large-scale unmanned space exploration.
+In this paper, we have investigated a control-oriented communication scheme for a space cooperation system named the ``mother-daughter system".
+The proposed scheme have optimized the block length and transmit power to minimize the sum LQR cost of the $\mathbf{SC^3}$ loops.
+The mother-daughter downlink has been modeled in the FBL regime.
+We have solved the nonlinear mixed-integer problem by proving the monotonicity and convexity of the achievable rate expression and the rate-cost function.
+The approximate closed-form solutions for the control-oriented scheme and two communication-oriented schemes: the max-sum rate scheme and the max-min rate scheme, have been derived.
+Based on these closed-form solutions, we have revealed the equivalence between the proposed control-oriented scheme and the max-min rate scheme for time-insensitive control tasks.
+Simulation results have verified the effectiveness of the control-oriented communication scheme in improving the control task performance.

 \appendices